AntoMakh/motivational-bard-hackathon-submission/README.md

 ```bash
 pyinstaller --clean --noconfirm motivational_bard.spec
 ```

+## Quitting

+To stop the app, open your notification tray, right-click on the icon, and click on 'Quit'.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.